LuckyBian/GPTSOVITS2/README.md

 ### Step 3: Extract emotional encoding

 The purpose of this step is to obtain the emotional encoding of the audio.
+Note that you need to modify some paths in 'get_semantic.py' and 'lan.py' based on the path to generate the feature previously.

 ```
+cd get_emo
+python lan.py
 ```

+## Train your own Model: Fine-tune the VITS and GPT Model

+### Step 1: Fine-tune the VITS Model